econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

 I am currently a 4th year Ph.D.
 Student in the Department of Economics at University of Pittsburgh.

 My primary research areas are Empirical Industiral Organization, Econometrics, and Applied Microeocnomics.
-I am particularly interested in Antitrust issues, and regulation on sharing economy,
+I am particularly interested in Antitrust issues, and regulation on sharing economy.